Have Mercy

 If you would like to support Hill-Tran Ministries, please go to www.hilltran.org/online-giving/.

 You will have a drop-down menu to choose which campus you wish to support, HUMC or TUMC; then, you can select which fund and how much you want to give.
-A give of any amount is much appreciated.
+We would greatly appreciate a gift of any amount.
 PayPal is the provider of our electronic giving, so it’s safe and secure.

 Hill-Tran Ministries